rltillett/wrangling-genomics/_episodes/02-variant_calling.md

 ~~~
 {: .bash}

-You will need to type the password for your AWS instance each time you call `scp`.
+You will need to type the password for your user each time you call `scp`.

 Next we need to open the IGV software.
 If you haven't done so already, you can download IGV from the [Broad Institute's software page](https://www.broadinstitute.org/software/igv/download), double-click the `.zip` file
 to unzip it, and then drag the program into your Applications folder.